-Unlike purebred cats, which adhere to a strict breed standard, the domestic shorthair category is more of an “umbrella” term encompassing mixed-breed cats without a pedigree.
-It's the very diversity and uniqueness of each domestic shorthair that has contributed to their widespread admiration.
+Unlike purebred cats, which adhere to a strict breed standard, the Domestic Shorthair category is more of an “umbrella” term encompassing mixed-breed cats without a pedigree.
+It's the very diversity and uniqueness of each Domestic Shorthair that has contributed to the widespread admiration.

 Domestic Shorthair Cat Breed History